-    No matter how much effort and thought you put into your diabetes, sometimes things go pear shaped.
-At these times you may feel despondent, hopeless, worried, and resentful of the demands and constraints that diabetes places on your life.
-It can feel like diabetes dominates your life, and there is no space for anything else.
+No matter how much effort and thought you put into your diabetes management, sometimes things go pear-shaped.
+Consequently, at these times you may feel despondent, hopeless, worried, and resentful of the demands and constraints that diabetes places on your life.
+So it can feel like diabetes dominates your life, and there is no space for anything else.

-A diabetes psychologist specialises in helping people with diabetes to make changes.
+This is where a diabetes psychologist can help, because they specialise in helping people with diabetes to make changes.
 They bring a unique understanding of the impact that diabetes can have on your wellbeing.
-A diabetes psychologist can help you learn skills to live a fulfilling life, reducing your struggle with diabetes.
+As a result, they can help you learn skills to live a fulfilling life, reducing your struggle with diabetes.
 As a member of your team of health professionals, they will assist you to manage your diabetes to give you the best quality of life possible.

 Sarah Lam, diabetes psychologist

 With over 20 years of clinical experience, Sarah Lam can help you manage your diabetes in a way that is positive and empowering.
-She worked for more than 10 years at the Diabetes Education Centre at the Royal North Shore Hospital, Sydney, where she was Senior Clinical Psychologist.
-This experience has given her a high level of insight into the issues that can arise and how to resolve them.
+She worked for more than 10 years at the Diabetes Education Centre at the Royal North Shore Hospital, Sydney, where she was Senior Clinical Psychologist, and this experience has given her a high level of insight into the issues that can arise and how to resolve them.

 Many diabetes related issues can be assisted or even resolved with counselling from a specialist diabetes psychologist.
-For example, you may benefit from talking to a diabetes psychologist if you would like help with:
+For example, you may benefit from talking to Sarah if you would like help with: